-Students with under 60 credit hours
+Students with fewer than 60 credit hours

-Students with over 60 credit hours
+Students with 60 or more credit hours

 In your final year

 After you have been advised to register for your final semester, you must schedule a graduation check appointment with your Graduate Certification Advisor (using SAGE or by calling 706-542-1522).
 At this appointment, your advisor will discuss with you how your program of study at UGA fulfills the requirements to receive an A.B. in Linguistics.
 If there are any issues or special considerations to be made, now is the time.
 Students may schedule a graduation check any time after they have earned 80 hours.
 Feel free to contact Ms. Jeffers, or the Graduation Certification Office, with any questions you have regarding the grad check process.
 You can also visit the Graduation Certification Website to find more information about graduation checks.